ProtoconNet/protocon-general-doc/docs/model/currency.rst

         ]
     }

-| A token is similar to a memo, but has the characteristic of making a fact unique by **using a unique token value** for the same fact content.
+| The role of the token resembles that of a memo, but is capable of making a fact unique by **giving different token values** for the same fact content.

-| Making the fact essential to every operation unique expands usability in many ways.
+| Making the fact that is essential for every operation unique expands usability in several ways.

-* The biggest advantage is that if you know exactly the contents of the fact along with the token, you can simply check whether the operation is processed or not.
+* The biggest advantage is that you can simply check whether the operation is processed or not as you exactly know the contents of the fact along with the token.
-* Anyone can calculate the fact hash if they know the sender, receiver, currencyID, amount, and a specific token value was used.
+* Anyone can calculate the fact hash if they know: the sender, receiver, currencyID, amount of currency, and a specific token value used.
 * Therefore, anyone can inquire whether the corresponding operation has been processed with the fact hash.

 | A *fact hash* is like a **public proof** recorded in a blockchain.
-If the evidence disclosed in the blockchain is used well, various applications can be made.
+There can be various applications depending on how a user uses the evidence disclosed in the blockchain.
-| For example, even an outsider who does not have a direct account in the blockchain can check the fact hash, which is the only value indicating whether the operation is processed or not, and make the implementation conditional on this.
+| For example, even an outsider who does not have a direct account in the blockchain can check the fact hash, the only value indicating whether the operation is processed or not, and make the implementation based on that.

-| In addition, facts and tokens can be usefully used in models that deal with various data as well as remittance.
+| In addition, facts and tokens can practically be used in models that deal with various data including remittance.

 .. _seal:

 Seal
 '''''''''''''''''''''''''''''''''''''''''''''''''''

 | *Seal* is **a collection of operations** transmitted to the network.
-In other words, the Operation is contained in the seal and transmitted.
+In other words, the operation is contained in the seal and transmitted.

 * To transmit the seal, a signature made with a private key is required.
-* To create signature, you must use the private key created in Mitum’s keypair package.
+* To create signature, you must use the private key created in Mitum's keypair package.
 * Seal can contain up to 100 operations.

 | The private key used for the signature has nothing to do with the blockchain account.
-In other words, it doesn’t have to be the private key used by the account.
+In other words, it doesn't have to be the private key used by the account.

 Send
 '''''''''''''''''''''''''''''''''''''''''''''''''''